First Epistle to the Thessalonians

 The First Epistle to the Thessalonians (Note: The book is sometimes called the First Letter of Paul to the Thessalonians, or simply 1 Thessalonians.
 It is most commonly abbreviated as "1 Thess.") is a Pauline epistle of the New Testament of the Christian Bible.
 The epistle is attributed to Paul the Apostle, and is addressed to the church in Thessalonica, in modern-day Greece.

 1 Thessalonians is a letter written by the Apostle Paul to the early Christian community in Thessalonica within the Roman Empire.
-Paul had visited the city, preached the gospel, and gained converts, many of whom were likely Gentiles since the letter mentions they had “turned from idols.”
-It is usually dated around 49–51 AD during Paul’s stay in Corinth, making it one of the earliest, if not the earliest, surviving Christian texts.
+Paul had visited the city, preached the gospel, and gained converts, many of whom were likely Gentiles.
+It is usually dated around 49–51 AD during Paul's stay in Corinth, making it one of the earliest surviving Christian texts.
 Some early manuscripts, however, suggest it may have been written from Athens after Timothy returned with news about the Thessalonian church.

-The original manuscript has not survived, but several early copies remain, including Papyrus 46 (around AD 200), Papyrus 65 (3rd century), and major codices such as Vaticanus, Sinaiticus, and Alexandrinus.
-Most scholars regard the letter as authentically Pauline because its style and theology align with his other writings, and its authorship is affirmed by 2 Thessalonians, though certain passages such as 2:13-16 and 5:1-11 are debated.
+The original manuscript has not survived, but several early copies remain, including Papyrus 46 (around AD 200), Papyrus 65 (3rd century), and codices such as Vaticanus, Sinaiticus, and Alexandrinus.
+Most scholars regard the letter as authentically Pauline because its style and theology align with his other writings, and its authorship is affirmed by 2 Thessalonians, though certain passages such as 2:13–16 and 5:1–11 are debated.

-The letter emphasizes encouragement, ethical guidance, and hope rather than theological disputes.
-Paul expresses gratitude for the Thessalonians’ faith and love, reminding them of his honorable conduct and efforts not to burden them financially during his visit.
-He instructs them on living harmoniously, coping with grief, and preparing for Christ’s imminent return, reassuring faith in the resurrection of the dead.
+The letter emphasizes encouragement, ethical guidance, and hope over theological disputes.
+Paul expresses gratitude for the Thessalonians' faith and love, reminding them of his honorable conduct and efforts not to burden them financially during his visit.
+He instructs them on living harmoniously, coping with grief, and preparing for Christ's return, reassuring faith in the resurrection of the dead.